-A student who fails the course tests can take two resits.
-The final course grade a student receives is the average (arithmetic mean) of the written and oral test grades (grades of 2-5), or a grade of 3 for passing a resit.
+A student who fails the course tests can attempt two retakes.

+The final course grade a student receives is the average (arithmetic mean) of the written and oral test grades (grades of 2-5), or a grade of 3 for passing a retake.
 A minimum score of 60% must be obtained on each (written and oral) test to pass the course.

-A student who misses a scheduled test will receive a score of 0 unless she/he notifies the class teacher of the reason for her/his failure to take the test within three days of the scheduled test date and makes up the missed test if the reason is justified at the date set by the class teacher.
+A student who misses a scheduled test will receive a score of 0 (which equals failing) unless she/he notifies the class teacher of the reason for her/his failure to take the test within three days of the scheduled test date and makes up the missed test if the reason is justified at the date set by the class teacher.

-A student who fails the second resit needs to repeat the course.
+A student who fails the second retake of the final test needs to repeat the course.

-Students who are 'independent users' of the Polish language (Level B2 as described in the Common European Framework) may be exempted from attending the second year Polish language course provided they achieve the required score on the B2 level examination administered by the University's Language Centre (Studium Języków Obcych) at the beginning of the academic year.
+Students who are 'independent users' of the Polish language (Level B2 as described in the Common European Framework) may be exempted from attending the second year Polish language course (and the second year Polish language course provided they achieve the required score) if they pass the B2 level examination organised by the University's Centre for Foreign Languages (Studium Języków Obcych) at the beginning of the academic year.
 Students interested in taking the exam should check with their class teacher for the exam date, time and location at the first class meeting.